NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/readme.md

 ##Set up

-You can download a copy of the BLE library and example applications from [here](http://developer.bluetooth.org/Forum/Pages/Forum.aspx?action=ViewTopics&fid=6)
+You need the BLE SDK for Arduino.
-You will also need an Arduino UNO, a [BLE shield from RedBearlab] (http://redbearlab.com/bleshield/) or an [nRF8001 Development kit](http://no.mouser.com/nordicsemiconductor), and jumper wires (female-female and male-male).
+You will also need an Arduino board, a [BLE shield] (http://redbearlab.com/bleshield/) or an [nRF8001 Development kit](http://no.mouser.com/nordicsemiconductor), and jumper wires (female-female and male-male).

 ##Usage